 Having delineated a role for an attorney as a team member (a consultant, not an employee), how do you go about finding the right player?
 Some suggestions:

-1. Find an attorney who has a specialty practice in design and construction law.
+- Find an attorney who has a specialty practice in design and construction law.

-4. Ask whether they write for juried law publications or teach – either in law or architecture, design or construction programs, or continuing legal or practice education.
+- Ask whether they write for juried law publications or teach – either in law or architecture, design or construction programs, or continuing legal or practice education.

-6. Ask whether the attorney has a transaction-based or a litigation-based practice.
+- Ask whether the attorney has a transaction-based or a litigation-based practice.
 Unfortunately, many litigation-focused attorneys are too strident to provide helpful contract drafting and negotiation services or to help design professionals resolve legal issues short of litigation.

-7. Effective lawyering involves much more than a knowledge of a particular area of the law.
+- Effective lawyering involves much more than a knowledge of a particular area of the law.
 An understanding of the design and construction industry permits a lawyer to provide practical advice to his clients, with an understanding of the possible consequences.
 Good lawyering is about mature judgment based on cumulative experience.
 It is also about listening to you, the client, and communicating with and explaining options to you.
 Insist on this level of service.

 In the final analysis, you want to select an attorney who is not only knowledgeable and active within the specialized design/construction law practice area.
 You want an attorney who is pleasant and helpful to work with.
 Remember that you are looking for a lawyer to function as a part of the team necessary for successful design practice.

 The design practitioner must undertake to be an educated team leader if he or she hopes to successfully integrate the success of an attorney into the practice team.
-And the firm’s principals must be decisive business managers: decide the level of legal services you wish to utilize on a routine basis, select the best practitioner that you can find and learn to evaluate your attorney’s advice before making the final decision on any legal issue.
+And the firm’s principals must be decisive business managers: decide the level of legal services you wish to utilize on a routine basis, select the best practitioner that you can find, and learn to evaluate your attorney’s advice before making the final decision on any legal issue.

 About the Authors

-Mary McElroy is an attorney whose California based practice is devoted to construction law issues.
+Mary McElroy is an attorney whose California-based practice is devoted to construction law issues.
 A former chair of the American Bar Association’s Forum on the Construction Industry, she has taught and written extensively on construction law matters, including the publication Construction Industry Forms, John Wiley & Sons, Inc.

-His professional training and consulting company serves numerous industry associations in the areas of problem solving and liability mitigation.
-His overall experience in construction activities spans 40 years as a craftsman, contractor, consultant, educator and trainer.
+His professional training and consulting company serve numerous industry associations in the areas of problem-solving and liability mitigation.
+His overall experience in construction activities spans 40 years as a craftsman, contractor, consultant, educator, and trainer.
 He serves the Superior Court of California as a Special Master.

+Disclaimer: JDi Data’s series of ‘Views from the Expert’ blogs provide information and expanded points of interest for our clients and partners.
 These are personal blog posts.
 The opinions expressed here are the authors’ and not those of JDi Data or any other person.